jmontana2577/real-estate-predictor/README.md

 # Real Estate Predictor
 This project was assigned as part of the <a href="https://generalassemb.ly/education/data-science-immersive">Data Science Immersive</a> course at General Assembly.

+Credit to <a href="https://www.kaggle.com/juliencs/a-study-on-regression-applied-to-the-ames-dataset">Julien Cohen Solal</a> for some of the EDA techniques and other visualizations I used in this project.

 ## Business Case

 You work for a real estate company interested in using data science to determine the best properties to buy and re-sell.
 Specifically, your company would like to identify the characteristics of residential houses that estimate the sale price and the cost-effectiveness of doing renovations for resale.